 Pack a Busy Bag for the Kids

 Next, pack a Busy Bag or a Community Bag.
-This bag is something like a satchel or backpack that contains 1-2 “busy” items per child.
+This bag is something like a satchel or backpack that contains “busy” items for each child.
 Think books, notepads, small toys and the like.
 I allow the children to pack this bag on their own as long as they stay within reason and the bag is not overflowing.
+Little girls share one, little boys share one, the other kids get their own.

 Do it now:

-Choose a Busy Bag and hang it in in your coat closet so it is ready to be packed whenever you need it!
+- Choose bags to serve as Busy Bags and hang them in your coat closet so they are ready to be packed whenever needed!

 Pack a First Aid Kit

-Always make sure you have a First Aid Kit in the van.
-You can buy relatively inexpensive ones from places like WalMart or Amazon that are compact and fit nicely under a seat.
+Always make sure you have a First Aid Kit in your van.
+You can buy relatively inexpensive ones from places like Walmart or Amazon that are compact and fit nicely under a seat.
 I can’t even begin to count the number of times that kit has been needed by my family or someone we’ve met along the way.

 Do it now: